apoorva9718/Team-A/README.md

 Data is fetched from investing.com using the investpy library

 Please use Team A correlation notebook.
-The Jan-to-tjuly data is stored in a dataframe direclty with no csv files
+The Jan-to-July data is stored in a dataframe direclty with no csv files

 These dataframes containing data on Bitcoin, DogeCoin, ETH and USDT is used to understand the correlation.